localcosmos/localcosmos-server/docs/installation_tutorial.rst

 2.1 settings.py
 ^^^^^^^^^^^^^^^
-You now have to adjust the contents of ``/opt/localcosmos/localcosmos_private/localcosmos_private/settings.py`` to set up your LocalCosmos Private Server.
+You now have to adjust the contents of the file ``settings.py`` located in ``/opt/localcosmos/localcosmos_private/localcosmos_private/`` to set up your LocalCosmos Private Server.

 **Add the following to ``INSTALLED_APPS``**